SarahOgunko/Jet-app/README.md

 - I assumed that the requirement to display only 10 restaurants meant limiting the display to the first 10 results provided by the API, regardless of any specific ordering or filtering criteria.

-- Since the API has CORS restrictions when accessed from the browser, I used a CORS proxy (cors-anywhere) to bypass these restrictions.
-I assumed this was acceptable for the assessment, but for a production environment, a more secure and permanent solution would be required.
+- The app previously relied on a CORS proxy (cors-anywhere) to bypass CORS restrictions when making API requests.
+However, this is no longer necessary as I have implemnet a proxy server (server.js) to handle requests and avoid CORS issues.

 ## Improvments

-- Minimal error handling is present.
-If the API call fails, the app either displays a spinner indefinitely or crashes without giving the user meaningful feedback.Am improvemnet would be to display user-friendly error messages based on the type of failure
+-  Currently, the application does not validate the user-provided postcode before making the API request.
+An improvement would be to add postcode validation to ensure that only valid postcodes trigger API requests.
+This would prevent unnecessary requests to the API with incorrect or incomplete postcodes, enhancing the user experience and preventing potential errors.

-- Adding unit using libraries like Jest and React Testing Library would help ensure that the application is working correctly and prevent future regressions.
+- Adding unit testing using libraries like Jest and React Testing Library would help ensure that the application is working correctly and prevent future regressions.

 - The UI is functional but can be improved for a more engaging experience.

-- Currently, the application uses a hardcoded postcode, which means users cannot change the postcode without modifying the code.
-To improve this, a dynamic postcode search feature should be added, allowing users to enter a postcode and fetch updated restaurant listings.
-Input validation should also be implemented to ensure that only valid postcodes trigger API requests